guigolab/bamstats/README.md

 ### Install a released version

 The easiest way is to download a pre-compiled binary from Github [releases](https://github.com/guigolab/bamstats/releases).
-Here is an example for the latest released version on Linux 64bit:
+Here is an example for installing the latest released version on Linux 64bit:

 ```
 export VERSION=0.3.1 OS=linux ARCH=amd64 BIN=/usr/local/bin